Do YOU believe in unconditional love?

 Posted by aquaj

 The OTHER problem with your definition is that it does not allow for the possibility that love can be transformed from one form to another (for instance, passionate to companionate love).
 The definition of love you've provided does not distinguish between types of love.
-It does not really define love at all, except to say that it's a nice state of beingsmile
+It does not really define love at all, except to say that it's a nice state of being🙂

 click to expand

 I know that love can evolve and change.
 I believe that love is a verb; it is an action word.
-More than that, I don??t think love is simply a word or feeling; on some level, I believe love is alive.
+More than that, I don't think love is simply a word or feeling; on some level, I believe love is alive.
 The actions that you take for/with love determine whether it lives or dies.
 People often talk about a long relationship that suddenly ends; there is nothing sudden about it.
 That relationship died a slow painful death riddled with neglect and starvation.
 Not just romantic relationships either, but any of them.
 No matter what form your love takes, neglect it and it will die, nurture it and it will grow.
-In that respect, I believe that ???falling out of love?? is a choice.
+In that respect, I believe that —falling out of love?? is a choice.

 Why would your couple decide that after 30 great years they had enough?
-They get married at 20, have 30 loving affectionate years and then, at 50 years old, just say, ???fuck it???
-Somewhere along the way they stopped trying and/or caring.
+They get married at 20, have 30 loving affectionate years and then, at 50 years old, just say, —fuck it— Somewhere along the way they stopped trying and/or caring.

 Oh, I am also not saying all love is unconditional.
 I think that unconditional love takes a long time to grow to that level.
-I??d also like to point out that loving someone doesn??t mean I have to stay around them or even talk to them anymore.
+I??d also like to point out that loving someone doesn't mean I have to stay around them or even talk to them anymore.
 I read several people talking about how unconditional love would require you to abandon self respect.
 That is only if you allow it.
-Loving someone doesn??t mean I have to condone or even accept their actions.
+Loving someone doesn't mean I have to condone or even accept their actions.
 This line of thinking completely ignores the idea of consequences.
-If my son gets punished, it doesn??t mean I love him less because he is facing a consequence.
+If my son gets punished, it doesn't mean I love him less because he is facing a consequence.
 That is part of life.